-The 2020 calendar years has seen above average and timely rainfall which resulted in one of the best cropping seasons ever experienced in the district.
+The 2020-2021 calendar years have seen above average and timely rainfall which resulted in one of the best consecutive cropping and pasture seasons ever experienced in the district.

-Groundcover on the mine site is generally much better than surrounding farm land.
+Groundcover on the mine site is generally much better than surrounding farmland.